ibrhmch/MobDev-Violations-Project/README.md

 # NYC Building Violations

-I am building an application that lets you look up a Building Code Violations on any Building in NYC
+I am building an application that lets you look up Code Violations on any Building in NYC